 Why Full Plate Farm CSA?

--Free choice pick up: Our CSA is free choice, which means that members get to choose which veggies they want and in what quantity.
+-Free choice pick up: Our CSA is free choice, which means that members get to choose which veggies they want.
 Our goal is to provide only what our members want and will use- we won’t overwhelm you with too many of one kind of vegetable!
 Each pick up is unique and abundant, and there is always plenty of variety- so even members who show up late to get their veggies still have plenty to choose from.

 -A huge variety of vegetables: We offer all of the seasonal staples like corn and tomatoes as well as more exotic veggies like fennel or artichokes.
 We grow many heirloom and open pollinated varieties that we choose for superior beauty, flavor and nutrition, including a few Slow Food Ark of Taste varieties.